 In some ways, digital, smartphone app based banks are actually safer than traditional high street banks.
 Using your phone to access your bank gives several different ways to provide an extra layer of security, from facial recognition, to fingerprints, to getting codes via SMS.

 Most of the new digital fintech banks are also fully licensed UK banks.
 This means that they are regulated by the Financial Conduct Authority (FCA), and in addition, customer deposits are covered under the Financial Services Compensation Scheme (FSCS), up to £85,000 per customer.
-Notably, Revolut are not yet a licensed UK bank.
-However, they applied for their license in 2021, so they should become one in the near future.

 One thing that all app based banks seem to suffer from are problems with accounts being frozen, and users not being able to get the issue resolved.
 Digital banks, just like any other financial institution, have to follow many rules, and if they suspect that there is something against the rules occurring in an account they will have to freeze the account.
 If this happens with a traditional bank, then it is possible to just go into the branch, but that is not possible with branch-less digital banks.

 Digital Banks – Extra Features